President of Salisbury House Inc. and its affiliates and subsidiaries

-Cindi began her tenure with Salisbury Behavioral Health in July 2005, as the Operations Director for the Northeast Adult Region overseeing all clinical programs within the region.
-During this time, she was able to build a strong team that enabled growth within the region with such programs as Assertive Community Treatment Teams and Psycho Social Rehabilitation programs.
+Cindi began her tenure with Salisbury Behavioral Health in July 2005, as the Operations Director for the Adult Programs overseeing all clinical programs.
+During this time, she was able to build a strong team that enabled growth with such programs as Assertive Community Treatment Teams and Psycho Social Rehabilitation programs.
 Cindi moved into her role as Vice President and Chief Operating Officer in 2012.
-She currently oversees all residential, clinical programs and community based programs within the Northeast Region.
+She currently oversees all residential, clinical programs and community based programs.

 “Being part of an agency that does whatever it takes to support not only those we serve, but employees as well, is a joy,” said Cindi.

 Cindi received her Bachelors of Science degree in psychology from Misericordia University and a Master’s of Science degree in rehabilitation counseling from the University of Scranton.

 Cindi is Past Co-Chair of the Pennsylvania State Advisory Board for OMHSAS (Office of Mental Health and Substance Abuse Services) and has held numerous chair positions within the foster care system and Human Services system.
 In her spare time she enjoys reading, playing golf and taking care of her two Bichon’s.

 Michelle Kloss, MHS, is the Operations Director at Salisbury Behavioral Health, Inc. for Community-Based Programs.
 Michelle joined the company in 2010.
 Michelle’s career spans the fields of corrections, drug and alcohol, mental health and quality assurance.